Buying guide๐ VPNs & Security

 Who Should Buy Which

 Most people: 1Password.
-If you want something that just works and you're willing to pay around $3/month, 1Password is the answer.
+If you want something that just works and you're willing to pay about $3.99/month (as of June 2026), 1Password is the answer.
 The family plan is especially good value if you have two or more people to cover.

 Budget-conscious users: Bitwarden free tier.
-It's not a downgrade β it's a deliberate, serious product with a strong security record.
-Upgrade to premium for $10/year when you want TOTP support.
+It's not a downgrade โ it's a deliberate, serious product with a strong security record.
+Upgrade to premium for about $19.80/year (as of June 2026) when you want TOTP support.

 Apple-only households: iCloud Keychain.
 It's built in, free, and covers the basics.
 The moment you add a Windows PC or Android device to the mix, its limitations show fast.